 Turn off the burner under the pork leaving the other burner on medium-high.
 Place the first packet of wood chips on the lit burner.
 Close the lid and smoke the pork for about 60 minutes.
 Refresh the wood chips after the smoking has subsided from the first packet of chips.

-Try this version of sauce: 1 part ketchup, 1 part vinegar, 1 part brown sugar, 1 part water or beer, a bit of BBQ Rub and salt.
+1 part ketchup, 1 part vinegar, 1 part brown sugar, 1 part water, a bit of BBQ & Roast Rub and salt.
 Mix together, heat briefly and serve.